Max-Clark/goshelf/docs/API_SPECIFICATION.md

 ### Standard Result Object

 The API is guaranteed to return an object for all requests unless explicitly defined.
-An example is shown beow.
+An example is shown below.

 ```json
 {